giloushaker/nr-builder/README.md

 Note:
-This is only for testing data, not for making rosters/army lists.
+This is only for testing data, not for making rosters/army lists.<br/>
 For making army lists, its recommended to use the web version, available at https://newrecruit.eu